azhao155/hyperscan/docs/config.md

 Internal API in AzWAF:
 Create_Service:
 Create_Service will create one to one mapping service from the config map.
 And this service will handle concurrency requests.
 So in service manager, we don't need to worry about handling the concurrency.
-Destroy_Service:
+Dispose_Service:
-Destroy_Service will free the service not needed and clean up the internal service map.
+Dispose_Service will free the service not needed and clean up the internal service map.

-# Open questions
-* What are the failure modes for configuration maanger and how does it handle them?
-E.g., what happends when AzWaf process restarts?
-What happens if the tenant comes up but the AzWaf process is not up yet?